Frequently Asked Questions

 If your visa is declined it can take 6-8 weeks to appeal the decision which is why we implore visa national applicants to get their application in at least two months early and preferably three

-If you are planning on entering the UK soon we recommend you consult with the UK Embassy nearest you in your country of residence before applying for a work permit.
+If you are planning on entering the UK soon we recommend you consult with the UK Embassy nearest you in your country of residence before applying for a CoS.
 No visa = no entry even if you have a CoS

 What is a "non-visa national" as opposed to a "visa national"?